Department of Scheduled Tribe, Scheduled Caste, Minority and Backward Class Welfare: Ministerial team

 The Department of Scheduled Tribe, Scheduled Caste, Minority and Backward Class Welfare is overseen by the Cabinet Minister of the Jharkhand Government, with civil servants such as the Secretary appointed to assist in managing the department and executing its functions.

-Since December 2024, Chamra Linda has been the Cabinet Minister for the Department of Scheduled Tribe, Scheduled Caste and Backward Class, while the portfolio for Minority Welfare within the department is held by Hafizul Hasan.
+Since December 2024, Chamra Linda has been the Cabinet Minister for the Department of Scheduled Tribe, Scheduled Caste and Backward Class, while the portfolio for Minority Welfare within the department is held by Hafizul Hassan.